About the Post

 THE COUP THAT WASN’T

-What is clear is that Anwar now as he always has, sees himself as being above the law and a special case as Paul Wolfowitz, the discredited neo con, Madeline Albright, the rabid anti-Muslim former US secretary of state and the defeated presidential hopeful and now environmental doomsday campaigner Al Gore all believe him to be.
+What is clear is that Anwar now as he always has, sees himself as being above the law.
+Anwar sees himself as a special case.
+Supported by Paul Wolfowitz, the discredited neo con, Madeline Albright, the rabid anti-Muslim former US secretary of state and the failed presidential hopeful now environmental campaigner Al Gore all believe him to be.

 It was a surprise but I welcome the decision”.
 Anwar in his own words said he was surprised but that he nonetheless welcomed the decision (to acquit).
 Was this a slip or was he really surprised by the acquittal?
 If he was surprised why was he surprised?
 Did Anwar really commit the offence of sodomy and get away with it on a technical flaw?